sjkp/Microsoft-teams-docs/teams/createconfigpage.md

-﻿# Create the configuration page for your Microsoft Teams (Preview) tab
+﻿# Create the configuration page for your Microsoft Teams (Preview) tab app

 The configuration page is an HTML page that you host.
 Microsoft Teams displays it within and iframe inside the **Add Tab** dialog when a user chooses to add your tab.
 In this page, you  present options and gather information from the user about what they want in your tab.
 For example, you may let the user select existing app resources (such as files or task lists) or  even create new such resources just for this tab.